lunasec-io/lunasec/README.md

 # Tokenizer Front End SDK

 This monorepo holds the LunaSec SDKs, servers, and demo application.
-Together, they are a toolkit that keeps data secure in the front and back end of web applications.
+Together, they are a toolkit that keeps data secure in the front and back end of web applications by replacing the sensitive fields in your database with **tokens** that represent them.

 On the front end, cross-domain iFrames dubbed **Secure Frames** handle the creation and display of sensitive fields, and on the backend sensitive data is handled inside Lambdas dubbed **Secure Resolvers**.